sleepjie/Valanar/Valanar Superdocument.md

 The feudal lords of Nauska employ a stern, iron-fisted approach to law and order with a deep commitment to justice and equity.
 While they champion the arts and intellectual pursuits, their governance is underpinned by a strong, centralised authority that does not hesitate to enforce its will to maintain stability and control.
 Their rule is dictatorial when necessary, especially in matters of security and law enforcement, ensuring that their directives are executed without fail.

 The Kanin have established a distinct societal structure where the Samurai class enjoys privileges and responsibilities far removed from those of the common Kanin.
 Samurai serve not only as military and administrative officers but also as arbiters of the Shogunate’s laws and enforcers of its will.
 They are educated in the Hanari academies, where they learn the arts of governance, diplomacy, and military strategy, in stark contrast to the commoners who are more often engaged in agriculture, craftsmanship, and trade.

+The main cornerstone of life as a Samurai is the Okaisha, a doctrine written by the famous warrior monk Rotahn the Enlightened, which emphasises honour in verbal and physical combat, loyalty to the clan, and personal discipline.
+However, the reality is often more pragmatic than idealistic; many Samurai bend the rules to serve their own interests or the shifting needs of their clan, and while there are those who genuinely seek to live by the code, the pressures of warfare, politics, and internal clan strife make such purity rare.
+In truth, the Okaisha serves more as an aspirational guideline than a rigid set of rules; the Samurai are frequently faced with situations where strict adherence to the code would be impractical or even disastrous for their survival.
+Deception, strategic dishonesty, and opportunistic behaviour are not unheard of, especially in the complex web of inter-clan politics.

-Nauska’s leadership is characterised by its pragmatic approach to governance; they are unyieldingly fair in their administration, yet uncompromising in their enforcement of the law.
-This pragmatic authoritarianism ensures that while the society thrives on cultural and intellectual fronts, it remains tightly controlled, with little room for dissent or deviation from the established order.
+Nauska’s leadership is likewise characterised by its pragmatic approach to governance, they are unyieldingly fair in their administration yet uncompromising in their enforcement of the law; a kind of authoritarianism which has maintained a strict control on cultural and intellectual fronts, with little room for dissent or deviation from the established order.

+Nauskan art is often sought after by collectors and

 Bloodlines and ancestry are often seen as the primary means of not only conflict but also categorising social groups; peasant families rarely rise beyond their station and powerful clans stay powerful for as long as there is someone in the family carrying the banner.
 ##### Geography and Landmarks